dotnet/AspNetCore.Docs/aspnet/mvc/overview/security/create-an-aspnet-mvc-5-app-with-facebook-and-google-oauth2-and-openid-sign-on.md

 3. How to secure your app with the [RequireHttps](https://msdn.microsoft.com/library/system.web.mvc.requirehttpsattribute(v=vs.108).aspx) and [Authorize](https://msdn.microsoft.com/library/system.web.mvc.authorizeattribute(v=vs.100).aspx) filters.
 4. How to use the membership API to add users and roles.

 Please leave feedback on how you liked this tutorial and what we could improve.
+You can also request new topics at [Show Me How With Code](http://aspnet.uservoice.com/forums/228522-show-me-how-with-code).
 You can even ask for and vote on new features to be added to ASP.NET.
 For example, you can vote for a tool to [create and manage users and roles.](http://aspnet.uservoice.com/forums/41199-general-asp-net/suggestions/5646857-asp-net-identity-membership-db-tool-to-mangage-use)

 For an good explanation of how ASP.NET External Authentication Services work, see Robert McMurray's [External Authentication Services](https://asp.net/web-api/overview/security/external-authentication-services).
 Robert's article also goes into detail in enabling Microsoft and Twitter authentication.
 Tom Dykstra's excellent [EF/MVC tutorial](../getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md) shows how to work with the Entity Framework.